Rise in mouth cancer deaths ‘linked to shortage of NHS dentists’

 “People want to sign up with a local NHS dentist in the same way they register with a GP, knowing they’ll be there for them in the long term to prevent, treat and maintain their oral health.”

-Asked about the rise on BBC Breakfast, Health and Social Care Secretary Steve Barclay referred to the smokefree legislation set out in the King’s Speech on Tuesday which will stop children who are 14 or younger from ever legally being sold cigarettes in England.
+Asked on BBC Breakfast about the rise, Health and Social Care Secretary Steve Barclay referred to the smokefree legislation set out in the King’s Speech on Tuesday which will stop children who are 14 or younger from ever legally being sold cigarettes in England.

 “But the single biggest cause of preventable illness and death is smoking… not just in cancers but also in other health conditions like strokes, as well.